tailor-cms/xt/docs/server-package.md

   payload: any) => any
 ```

-The `target` system is fully in control of the `displaySystemContext` provided
+The `end-user` system is fully in control of the `displaySystemContext` provided
-and value returned by the `onUserInteraction` hook.
+and the value returned by the `onUserInteraction` hook.
 If after the
-`onUserInteraction` hook execution, there is a need to refresh the user state
+`onUserInteraction` hook execution, there is a need to refresh the user state,
 `onUserInteraction` hook should return `{ updateDisplayState: true }` flag,
 which will result with invoking `beforeDisplay` hook and updating the
 user state.

-### Mocking `target` system state persistance
+### Mocking `end-user` system state persistance and handling

 In addition to the context mock, one might want to mimick the persistance and
 context handling mechanism.
 At the moment, it is possible to rely on the